zjanna/PhDcodes/README.md

-This is the repository concerning my PhD thesis.
+This is the repository concerning the codes used in my PhD thesis as well as other R routines I wrote.